Farsi vs Dari: Major Similarities and Differences

 u megah

-Dari vs Farsi Pronunciation
+Afghan Dari vs Iranian Persian Pronunciation

 In Farsi, words never start with two adjacent consonants.
 It’s why Persians can’t say “spaghetti” without it sounding like “espaguetti”.
-(And forget Persians ever saying “squirrel” successfully).
+(And forget about Persians ever saying “squirrel” successfully).
 But in Dari, this can happen more often.

-A few examples are:
+A few examples of Dari consonant separation are:

-Pronunciation of letters in Dari
+Pronunciation of Letters in Dari

 • The letter qaff (ق): Afghans pronounce this similar to Arabic, as a hard “q” sound from the back of the throat.
 In most of Iran it’s pronounced as they pronounce the letter ghayn (غ), like a French r as in rouge.

-• Short a and long aa vowels: In Tehrani and Shirazi Farsi, the long aa (alef, ا) is pronounced with a u, and the short a (not written) is often changed to an e.
-For example, to say “I don’t know” in Farsi (نمیدانم), a Tehrani/Shirazi would say nemidoonam, whereas an Afghan would say namidaanam, and the word for “one” (یک) is pronounced yek in Iran but yak in Afghanistan.
+• Short a and long aa vowels: In Tehrani and Shirazi Persian, the long aa (alef, ا) is pronounced with a u, and the short a (not written) is often changed to an e.
+For example, to say “I don’t know” in Persian (نمیدانم), a Tehrani/Shirazi would say nemidoonam, whereas an Afghan would say namidaanam, and the word for “one” (یک) is pronounced yek in Iran but yak in Afghanistan.

-• The letter waaw/vaav (و): In Afghan Farsi the waaw/vaav consonant is pronounced as a w sound, as in Arabic, whereas in Iran it is more commonly pronounced as a vowel v.
+• The letter waaw/vaav (و): In Afghan Persian the waaw/vaav consonant is pronounced as a w sound, as in Arabic, whereas in Iran it is more commonly pronounced as a vowel v.
 For example, the word for “time” (وقت) is pronounced wakht in Afghanistan but vakht in most of Iran.

-Colloquial modifications to Dari vs Farsi
+Colloquial modifications to Afghan vs Iranian Persian

 Farsi and Dari speakers simplify verbs in similar ways, but pronounce them differently, particularly in the first person.
 For example:

-Englishفارسی/دریStandard Farsi/DariDari pronunciationFarsi pronunciation
+Englishفارسی/دریStandard PersianAfghan pronunciationIranian pronunciation

 I wantمن می خواهمman mikhaahamma mikhaayomman mikhaam